School of Music > Academics > Studios & Areas of Study > Guitar

 One-hour lessons per week for guitar performance majors, performance class and guitar ensemble make up a students weekly experience.
 Upper level and graduate students also take Lute, Guitar History and Literature and Guitar Pedagogy classes.
 Students work together in a variety of chamber music settings with multiple guitars, other instruments and voice and in large groups of guitars with conductor under the auspices of the DePaul University Guitar Ensemble.

-Recent repertoire performed by students in recital has included selections from Stravinsky's Petruska; Falla's Three-Cornered Hat and El Amor Brujo, arranged or composed for large guitar ensemble; Brouwer's Cuban Landscape with Rain and Toccata; Roland Dyens' Cote Sud and his arrangement of Villa-Lobos Bachianas Brasilieras; and Piazzolla's Tango Suite.
+Recent repertoire performed by students in recital has included selections from Stravinsky's Petruska; Falla's Three-Cornered Hat and El Amor Brujo, arranged or composed for large guitar ensemble; Brouwer's Cuban Landscape with Rain and Toccata; Roland Dyens' Cote Sud and his arrangement of Villa-Lobos Bachianas Brasilieras; Piazzolla's Tango Suite; Suite Valenciana by Vincente Ascensio; and Quintetto for guitar and string quartet by Mario Castlenuovo-Tedesco.

 Solo repertoire included suites by Bach; lute music and songs for voice and lute by John Dowland; Henze's Drei Tentos; Walton's Five Bagatelles; Roland Dyens; Astor Piazzolla; Carlo Domeniconi; Joaquin Rodrigo; and many others.